ankita34359/Complete-JavaScript/12_Lecture: Strings and Template Literals /12_Notes.md

 Template literals are a type of string enclosed in backticks (` `).
 They are more powerful than regular strings because they allow:

-### Multiline Strings.
+- Multiline Strings.

-String Interpolation (inserting variables or expressions directly).
+- String Interpolation (inserting variables or expressions directly).

-Multiline Strings:
+### Multiline Strings:

 Template literals make it easy to write strings that span multiple lines.

+##  String Interpolation

+String interpolation is the ability to embed variables or expressions directly within a string using ${} inside template literals.